chunga2020/tcunit/README.md

 * `setup` is a pointer to your setup fixture, or `NULL`
 * `teardown` is a pointer to your teardown fixture, or `NULL`

-Pass this pseudo-test into the `TC_RUN_TESTS` macro, which will take care of setup and teardown of the entire test module.
+Pass this wrapper into the `TC_RUN_TESTS` macro, which will take care of setup and teardown of the entire test module.